veena-vijayan/DeepLearning-with-Python/README.md

 </ol>

 The project is work in progress and will be updating the notebooks and parts as and when completed.
 The notebooks contain a snapshot of the lesson and also the example problem along with it.

+Note: It is advised to open the notebooks via Google Colab *(Google Colab is a free cloud service and now it supports free GPU!
+You can; improve your Python programming language coding skills. develop deep learning applications using popular libraries such as Keras, TensorFlow, PyTorch, and OpenCV)*.
+This allows you to view the images and code better - it can be done by clicking the google colab link on top of the notebook.